ojqbo/face_anonymizer/README.md

 ## environment setup
 install python3.10 environment (Ubuntu 22.04):
 `$ sudo apt-get install python3 python3-venv ffmpeg`
-  install venv and its requirements:
+to install venv and pip requirements:
 `$ make`
 ### [optional] GPU acceleration
 For GPU inference only Nvidia GPUs are supported, CUDA 11.x should come with default nvidia drivers like `nvidia-driver-510`.
 Manual cuDNN installation would be necessary:
 `$ sudo apt-get install nvidia-cudnn`
-this step is not strictly necessary.
+This step is not strictly necessary.
 If GPU acceleration is not possible, the `onnxruntime` should fallback to CPU inference.
 For ffmpeg acceleration install:
 `$ sudo apt-get install libffmpeg-nvenc-dev`
 ### running the app [CPU and GPU compatible]